StarkNeo/housewebsite/README.md

 5. Setup your API Key with: setx OPENAI_API_KEY "your-api-key-here"
 6. With the virtual environment activate, navigate to housewebsite and install Flask with: pip install flask

+#How to use the project
+1. Run the application with: python main.py
+2. Once the application is running you can see the home page in your localhost or http://localhost:5000
+3. Select the type of question you prefer, example typying text or select and option from the drop down
+4. Send the question
+5. The answer to your question must appears in text to be read or and audio to be listen, you can press either or both buttons.